 Generation Asset Purchase - In FY2013, CPS Energy purchased the Rio Nogales combined-cycle natural gas electric generating plant in Seguin, Texas.
-In conjunction with the purchase, CPS Energy entered into a Tax Exemption Settlement Agreement in which CPS Energy agreed to pay \$25.5 million to certain parties to compromise, terminate claims and settle any disputes relating to exemption of ad valorem taxes involving the parties to this agreement.
+In conjunction with the purchase, CPS Energy entered into a Tax Exemption Settlement Agreement in which CPS Energy agreed to pay \$25.5 million to certain parties to compromise, terminate claims and settle any disputes relating to the exemption of ad valorem taxes involving the parties to this agreement.
 The payment was recorded as an intangible asset that is being amortized over the life of the agreement, which runs through December 2041.

 Inventories - CPS Energy maintains inventories for its materials and supplies and fossil fuels.
-In total, CPS Energy reported ending inventories of \$223.0 million and \$154.9 million at January 31, 2020 and 2019, respectively.
+In total, CPS Energy reported ending inventories of \$188.8 million and \$223.0 million at January 31, 2021 and 2020, respectively.
 Included in these amounts was CPS Energy's portion of STP inventories, which are valued at the lower of average cost or net realizable value.
 CPS Energy's directly managed inventories are valued using an average costing approach and are subject to write-off when deemed obsolete.
 CPS Energy has established a reserve for excess and obsolete inventory that is based on a combination of inventory aging and specific identification of items that can be written off.
 The reserve is intended to adjust the net realizable value of inventory CPS Energy may not be able to use due to obsolescence.
-The balance in the reserve amounted to \$5.9 million and \$6.0 million at January 31, 2020 and 2019, respectively.
-The reserve balance at January 31, 2019, included approximately \$2.9 million of inventory associated with the impairment of J.T.
-Deely Units 1 and 2.
+The balance in the reserve amounted to \$6.2 million and \$5.9 million at January 31, 2021 and 2020, respectively.

 Long-Term Debt - To support its long-term capital financing needs, CPS Energy uses several types of debt instruments.
-As of January 31, 2020, and 2019, these included fixed-rate and variable-rate bonds, as well as commercial paper.
+As of January 31, 2021 and 2020, these included fixed-rate and variable-rate bonds, as well as commercial paper.
 Relative to the bond instruments, provisions may be included that allow for refunding after specified time periods during the bond term.